 For that, I was able to use another cool C64 trick, so beloved of the demo scene (and used in the "get ready" screen of Mayhem in Monsterland).

 That's Flexible Line Distance, a simple technique that keeps the VIC-II from drawing what it's "supposed" to on-screen until the next raster line (or however many raster lines down the screen you want to delay the rendering process).

-In Colony, this is executed within the very first raster interrupt handler, way up above the visible part of the screen, and it affects landscape layers 1 (the mountains) and 2 (the wooded foothills).
+In Parallaxian, this is executed within the very first raster interrupt handler, way up above the visible part of the screen, and it affects landscape layers 1 (the mountains) and 2 (the wooded foothills).